Rental Housing Business License and Inspection Program

 Housing accommodations in any hospital; convent, monastery, or other facility occupied exclusively by members of a religious order; extended medical care facility; asylum; on-campus fraternity or sorority houses; or on-campus housing accommodations owned, operated or managed by an institution of higher education, a high school, or an elementary school of occupancy by its students.

-Mobilehomes in mobile home parks, or mobilehome parks, or recreational vehicles as defined in Section 799.24 of the California Civil Code, or recreational vehicle parks.
+Mobile homes and mobile home parks, or recreational vehicles as defined in Section 799.24 of the California Civil Code, or recreational vehicle parks.

 Single family homes, which are owner-occupied and in which a single room is rented to a single person.